 The solution?
 We checked with Enterprise Van Hire which offered us a Vauxhall Vivaro for £39 per day plus VAT.
 The price includes unlimited mileage with an insurance excess of £1,500.
 But even with a two day hire, and with added insurance excess protection fees, the charge was quoted at just £100 - £110.
 There's fuel on that, of course (maybe 30mpg).
 And we'd need to factor in the time.
 But which option would you prefer?

 The bottom line is that we all need reminding to carefully check out these contractual issues and ask some basic questions before handing over to others our property, be it a transportation firm or a mechanic or a storage company or whatever.
-And we've since spoken to another motorcycle dealer who told us one or two other things about this delivery guy which doesn't exactly inspire confidence.
+And we've since spoken to another motorcycle dealer who told us one or two other things about this delivery guy which, if true, doesn't exactly inspire confidence.

 Times are hard for many of us, and it's all too easy to take the cheaper option.
 But keep in mind that when we spoke to two other bike delivery services, we were quoted between £250 and £300 for the same trip, and both companies offered reassuring details of storage and insurance.
 That's still not a bad price, we figure.